Sound News Volume 86 - The Walking Distance-Spring 2020-A New World

 Southport Records was founded in Chicago in 1977 as an independent voice for new music from Chicago to a world audience.
 There are over 148 projects in print.

 Real Jazz Made In Chicago – Real Music Made In Chicago

-Southport Records celebrates the documentation of recording Chicago artists for the past forty-two years!
+Southport Records celebrates the documentation of recording Chicago artists for the past forty-three years!

 See and hear Joanie & Sparrow on youtube!